Call:(08) 9250 4575

 SLIP, SLOP, SLAP!

-As you know, we had an extremely dry winter, so there was virtually no moisture ‘reserve’ in our soils; and by late summer gardens are really struggling.
-This year we are seeing many gardeners having issues about now with keeping gardens healthy.
+If we have extremely dry winter, there is virtually no moisture ‘reserve’ in our soils; and by late summer gardens are really struggling.
+We see many gardeners having issues around then with keeping gardens healthy.
 Please, really investigate your soil - dig down amongst the bed and assess it's moisture and organic content.
 Nine times out of ten the problem is simply not enough water getting to the roots.

-If you topped up your beds with lots of organic matter in spring, and mulched heavily, you should be having an easier time keeping moisture in the ground now.
+If you topped up your beds with lots of organic matter in spring, and mulched heavily, you should be having an easier time keeping moisture levels up in summer.